-The North West is home to some of the most vibrant cities in the UK, but it’s Liverpool that holds a special place in the heart of the Halton Stairlifts team.
-Our state of the art Halton Stairlifts showroom is based in Speke, Merseyside, so for anyone travelling to try out our stairlift models, we thought we’d share some of the disabled friendly tourist attractions in Liverpool, right on our doorstep, so you can really make the most of your trip.
+The North West is home to some of the most vibrant cities in the UK.
+But it’s Liverpool that holds a special place in the heart of the Halton Stairlifts team.
+Our state of the art Halton Stairlifts showroom is based in Speke, Merseyside.
+So for anyone travelling to try out our stairlift models, we thought we’d share some of the disabled friendly tourist attractions in Liverpool.
+They’re right on our doorstep, so you can really make the most of your trip.

 FIVE OF THE MOST DISABLED FRIENDLY TOURIST ATTRACTIONS IN LIVERPOOL